luismalamoc/springboot-template/README.md

 # Spring Boot Template Project

 This is a template project for Spring Boot applications with a RESTful API structure.
 The project includes a sample `/tasks` resource demonstrating best practices for Java and Spring Boot development.
+It also integrates with the JSONPlaceholder API for example data.

 ## Technologies Used